 Crashes, punctures, engine failure, an angry team boss, and a broken leg.
-The 2018 season has got off to an unpredictable start as we are now four dramatic races in with three different winners from three different teams.
-Each are highly skilled drivers from teams with the highest performing cars, but is it technology, skill or luck which earns race wins?
+The 2018 season has got off to an unpredictable start.
+We are now four dramatic races in with three different winners from three different teams.
+Each are highly skilled drivers with the highest performing cars, but is it technology, skill or luck which earns race wins?

 Technology breaks up the field in terms of pace and qualifying times.
 But with an abundance of safety cars interrupting any calculated wins during the first four races, having the fastest car or the best technology hasn’t played a huge part in this year’s racing – but that doesn’t mean it’s not yet to happen.